JudeSafo/All_Language_Model/README.md

 # Ecocrumb - ESG Reporting Handler

-The Ecocrumb (End-to-End) executable, `ecococrumb` is a command line utility to automate the various aspects of this work. the processing of PDF files to generate topics and parsed sections data.
+The Ecocrumb (End-to-End) executable, `ecococrumb` is a command line utility to automate the various aspects of this work: the processing of PDF files to generate topics and parsed sections data and eventually train a language model.
 ESG reports are almost always pdf files (rarely .ppt or .pptx).
 The work contained in the various folders can be summarized as follows:
 1. _esgreportcrawler_ - used to curate the data used for the remainder of this work.
 In total 924 [ESG reports]([url](https://s3.console.aws.amazon.com/s3/buckets/esgreportswebcrawl?region=us-east-2&prefix=esgreports/reports/&showversions=false)) were crawled, 541 of which are good company related

 # Getting Started